thecodeteam/roadmap/README.md

 5. Acting in the interest of building a community

 ## github.com/emccode Repos
-Projects that are held under a EMC {code} repo are qualified based on certain specifications.
-It is likely that these projects are either EMC {code} generated or have graduated through our `DevHigh5` process.
+Projects that are held under a {code} by Dell EMC repo are qualified based on certain specifications.
+It is likely that these projects are either {code} generated or have graduated through our `DevHigh5` process.
 Here are the general guidelines.

 1. Governance is in place
   - Two LGTM comments are required for a PR merge